If you are a professional landlord, property investor, sole trader or business partner, your liability to capital gains tax can be significant.

 Capital gains tax only becomes payable on any net gains that exceed your tax-free allowance.
 All chargeable gains will be added together when assessing your overall capital gains tax allowance on property.

-The current allowance for executors or personal representatives of a deceased’s estate is also set at £11,700, and similarly for trustees of disabled people.
-The allowance for other trustees is £5,850.
+The current capital gains allowance for executors or personal representatives of a deceased’s estate is set at £12,300 for the year 2020-21, and similarly for trustees of disabled people.
+The allowance for other trustees is £6,150.

 The net effect of this capital gains tax allowance on property, or other chargeable gains, is that you will not be liable to pay tax on any profit if all your gains in one year fall below this threshold.